 Cupped Hand Strike

-The Cupped Hand Strike involves placing the fingers and thumbs in a Shuto Uchi and then curving the hand such that a deep cavity is created in the palm of the hand.
+The Cupped Hand Strike involves placing the fingers and thumbs in a Shuto Uchi and then curving the hand such that a deep cavity is created in the palm.
 This would be deep enough to hold water if the palm were turned upright.

 You will know when you have created the correct hand posture when you can slap two cupped hand strikes together to achieve a resounding popping noise.

 Secondly, the wrist is again bent and the index finger projects forward with the thumb supporting it from the side.
-The remaining three fingers are tucked up lightly toward the palm of the hand.
+The remaining three fingers are tucked up lightly toward the palm.

 The Mantis hand position allows strikes with the back of the hand, the index finger knuckle, the palm, or the tip of the index finger.
 There are a great many other uses for this quite elegant and versatile hand position.